NarawitC/simple-do/.taskmaster/docs/prd.md

-# Project: SimpleDo - Beautiful Glass To-Do List App
+# Project: SimpleDo - Beautiful To-Do List App

 ## Executive Summary

-**Business Overview**: SimpleDo is a minimalist, aesthetically pleasing to-do list application that helps users organize their daily tasks with a beautiful glassmorphism interface.
+**Business Overview**: SimpleDo is a minimalist, aesthetically pleasing to-do list application that helps users organize their daily tasks with a clean and modern interface.

 **Problem Statement**: Most to-do apps are either too cluttered with unnecessary features or too plain to inspire daily use.
 Users want a simple, fast way to capture and complete their daily tasks in an interface that feels modern and delightful to use.